Cheap money pushes U.S. investors from distressed debt to rescue financings By Reuters - Up News Info

 Fitch expects the default rate to be at 1.5% at the end of this year.

-Graphic: U.S. leveraged loan default rate U.S. leveraged loan default rate, https://graphics.reuters.com/USA-DEBT/gdpzyrjzavw/chart.png

-“The old days of distressed debt where I buy something like 60 or 70 cents, take it through restructuring, put some more money into it and sell it for eight times, that’s not happening right now,” said Mark Jenkins, head of global credit at Carlyle Group (NASDAQ:) Inc.
+“The old days of distressed debt where I buy something like at 60 or 70 cents on the dollar, take it through restructuring, put some more money into it and sell it for two to three times, that’s not happening right now,” said Mark Jenkins, head of global credit at Carlyle Group (NASDAQ:) Inc.

 As a result, distressed debt investors have resorted to providing rescue financing to companies in badly-hit sectors such as real estate, airlines, and event management.
 They are also extending credit to companies looking to shore up their balance sheet in the face of growing consumer demand.